-33. On January 25, 2011, counsel for plaintiff Georgia NAACP sent a letter to defendant Kemp in order to "provide written notice of the violation to the chief election official of the State," as required by the NVRA.
+37. On January 25, 2011, plaintiff Georgia NAACP sent a letter to defendant Kemp, on behalf of itself, "eligible voters it represents, and others similarly situated" (Jan.
+25, 2011 letter, at 1), in order to "provide written notice of the violation to the chief election official of the State," as required by the NVRA.
 42 U.S.C. § 1973gg-9.
-This letter stated that in the absence of a plan to remedy Georgia's failures to implement the NVRA, the Georgia NAACP would have no choice but to commence litigation.
+The letter advised that "[s]ubstantial evidence demonstrates that Georgia is systematically failing to provide the voter registration services at its public assistance offices that are required by the NVRA" (Jan.
+25, 2011 letter, at 2), further described the nature and scope of the violation, and identified the evidence demonstrating the violation.
+The letter stated that in the absence of a plan to remedy Georgia's failures to implement the NVRA, the Georgia NAACP would have no choice but to commence litigation.
 A copy of the January 25, 2011 letter is attached hereto as Exhibit 1.
 Defendant Reese also was sent a copy of this letter.
-The violations of the NVRA have not been cured to date.
+The violations of the NVRA identified in this letter have not been cured to date and are the basis for this lawsuit.

-34. In further correspondence, Vincent Russo of the Secretary of State's Office responded to the January 25 letter, indicating that his office had initiated an internal review of DHS's NVRA compliance and requested additional information to assist its review.
-The Secretary of State's letter conceded that its ability to "conduct an internal review for NVRA compliance is severely limited," an admission that speaks volumes about the widespread violations and non-compliance by DHS offices throughout the

-State and, in particular, the Secretary's failure to ensure NVRA compliance, as required by the NVRA.

-35. Counsel for the Georgia NAACP provided the additional information requested by the Secretary of State's Office, and offered to meet with state officials to discuss the specific policies and procedures needed to bring Georgia into compliance with the NVRA.

-36. The Secretary's counsel responded, acknowledging that DHS "did not have consistent policies for the TANF, Medicaid and Food Stamp programs," but not identifying any actions the Secretary intended to take to remedy those violations.
-Moreover, the Secretary confirmed that - in direct contravention of the guidance provided by the Department of Justice on implementation of the NVRA
+- 38. In further correspondence, Vincent Russo of the Secretary of State's Office responded to the January 25 letter, indicating that his office had initiated an internal review of DHS's NVRA compliance and requested additional information to assist its review.
+The Secretary of State's letter conceded that its ability to "conduct an internal review for NVRA compliance is severely limited," an admission that speaks volumes about the widespread violations and non-compliance by DHS offices throughout the State and, in particular, the Secretary's failure to ensure NVRA compliance, as required by the NVRA. - 39.
+Counsel for the Georgia NAACP provided the additional information requested by the Secretary of State's Office, and offered to meet with state officials to discuss the specific policies and procedures needed to bring Georgia into compliance with the NVRA. - 40.
+The Secretary's counsel responded, acknowledging that DHS "did not have consistent policies for the TANF, Medicaid and Food Stamp programs," but not identifying any actions the Secretary intended to take to remedy those violations.